 The indicator of the effect of climate change on exposure to water resources stress has two components.
 The first is the number of people within a region with an increase in exposure to stress, calculated as the sum of 1) people living in water-stressed watersheds with a significant reduction in runoff due to climate change and 2) people living in watersheds which become water-stressed due to a reduction in runoff.
-The second is the number of people within a region with a decrease in exposure to stress, calculated as the sum of 1) people living in water-stressed watersheds with a significant increase in runoff due to climate change and 2) people living in water-stressed watersheds with a significant increase in runoff due to climate change and 2) people living in watersheds with a significant increase in runoff due to an increase in runoff.
+The second is the number of people within a region with a decrease in exposure to stress, calculated as the sum of 1) people living in water-stressed watersheds with a significant increase in runoff due to climate change and 2) people living in water-stressed watersheds with a significant increase in runoff due to climate change and 2) people living in watersheds with a significant increase in runoff due to climate change and 2) people living in watersheds which cease to be water-stressed due to an increase in runoff.
 It is not appropriate to calculate the net effect of "increase in exposure" and "decrease in exposure", because the consequences of the two are not equivalent.
 A water-stressed watershed has an average annual runoff less than 1000m3/capita/year, a widely used indicator of water scarcity.
 This indicator may underestimate water stress in watersheds where per capita withdrawals are high, such as in watersheds with large withdrawals for irrigation.